pimoroni/espiot-phat/README.md

 # Acknowledgement

-Thanks to Richard Hayler, Paul Byford, Stefan Wendler and Andrew Cross for indirectly contributing to the utilities and documentation included in this repository.
+Thanks to Richard Hayler, Paul Byford, Stefan Wendler, Fredrik Ahlberg and Andrew Cross for indirectly contributing to the utilities and documentation included in this repository.